python/cpython/Doc/library/timeit.rst

    Class for timing execution speed of small code snippets.

-   The constructor takes a statement to be timed, an additional statement used for setup, and a timer function.
-Both statements default to ``'pass'``;
+   The constructor takes suite of statement to be timed, an additional suite used for setup, and a timer function (default time.perf_counter).
+Both suites default to 'pass' and may not contain multi-line string literals.
-   the timer function is platform-dependent (see the module doc string).
-   *stmt* and *setup* may also contain multiple statements separated by ``;`` or newlines, as long as they don't contain multi-line string literals.
    The statement will by default be executed within timeit's namespace; this behavior can be controlled by passing a namespace to *globals*.

    To measure the execution time of the first statement, use the :meth:`.timeit`